 Germany offers great B2B sales opportunities beyond Munich, Berlin, or Hamburg; potential buyers or resellers can also be found in many other German cities and towns.

-Also, consider exploring regional business clusters or science parks.
-It’s important to note that certain regions may be more favourable to developing B2B sales in Germany than others.
-Conversely, some German companies in specific regions might be more hesitant to work with “outsiders”, making it just a bit more challenging to win them over.
+Also consider exploring regional business clusters or science parks.
+Certain regions may offer more favourable conditions for building sales relationships than others.
+At the same time, some companies – particularly in more traditional areas – may be more hesitant to work with “outsiders,” making it slightly more challenging to win their trust.

-Relying solely on industry directories for identifying potential buyers or resellers when entering the German market may not be the most effective approach.
-These lists often include companies that may not be relevant at all to your tech-related B2B sales in Germany, making it challenging to distinguish which ones to prioritise.
+Relying solely on industry directories to identify potential buyers or resellers is rarely sufficient.
+Such lists often include companies that are not genuinely relevant to your offering, making it difficult to determine where to focus your efforts.

 What you need instead is a list of potential buyers, resellers, and business partners in Germany that is well-researched and refined with valuable insights on how you and your sales team can get a foot in the door.

-That is why I provide international tech companies with a hand-picked selection of potential buyers and resellers in Germany.
-While I use a proven combination of new technologies and AI tools to help me do my job, it is my extensive experience in the German market and my commitment to understanding your business model, production processes, and value chains that enable me to present you with the best possible B2B sales opportunities when entering the German market.
+That is why I provide international tech companies with a carefully selected list of potential buyers and resellers in Germany.
+Beyond data and digital tools, it is my in‑depth knowledge of the German market – combined with a clear understanding of your business model, production processes, and value chain – that allows me to identify realistic and relevant B2B sales opportunities.